-One thing you need to review before expanding your business before hiring new employees is if your business can afford new staff.
+One thing you need to review before expanding your business and hiring new employees is if your business can afford new staff.

-Most often, small business owners are initially the captains of their own ship.
+Most often, small business owners are initially the captains of their own ships.

 However, keep in mind that extending your current product brand or services will make it difficult for you to cover all the business areas, especially if it means your customer service is suffering.

 Consider outsourcing specific roles as an alternative to hiring permanent staff.

 For example, visit Dropner Graphic Explainers to learn how you can promote and market your business with branded videos.